Police: Next door neighbor of woman killed also found dead

 BUSHWICK, Brooklyn (WABC) --Police say a man who was found dead with a gunshot wound on Sunday lived right next door to a woman who was found bound and shot in the head on Friday.

-The 54-year-old man, who lived alone on the fifth floor, was found lying on the floor unconscious with gunshot wounds in the Bushwick Houses.
+Basil Gray, 54, lived alone on the fifth floor and was found lying on the floor unconscious with gunshot wounds in the Bushwick Houses.

 Family members had not heard from the man since Thursday, so they called police.
 The man was pronounced dead on the scene by EMS.